practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 A method-based JIT is "a JIT that optimizes hot code paths using a method as the smallest optimization target", see from: https://www.heroku.com/blog/ruby-mjit/.

+By the way: building Ruby from source for the usage with YJIT or ZJIT needs a working Rust compiler: _$ curl https://sh.rustup.rs -sSf | sh; rustc --version_

 <br/>

 This leaves me this question: what kind of JIT compilation do you get, in version 3.2.3 at least, when you use Ruby's _--jit_ switch?